johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

     WinUAE or start a different game, _you will lose_ all the saves you made in your current gaming session!
-All WHDLoad games in the collection print out a warning message about this at startup, and the [Game notes](../game-notes/index.md) also contains some reminders.
+All WHDLoad games in the collection print out a warning message about this at startup, and the [Game notes](../game-notes/index.md) also contain some reminders.